Skip to main content

 HTTP

 HTTP sources fetch a file from an HTTP URL.
-HTTP content is not verified by digest today, but it is in the roadmap.
+The HTTP source type is considered to be a "file" source.

 sources: